Shakeskeyboarde/argser/README.md

 })
 ```

+For valued options, the value can be part of the option with an equal character separator (eg. `--message=foo`), or the value can be the next argument (eg. `--message foo`).

 ## Aliased Options

 An option can have a single alias using the `alias` definition.
 The option key will still be the name of the option, even if the alias is used in the arguments array.